Key Takeaways

 There is no magic formula for writing compelling headlines.

 These seven tips mentioned above can help you with your headlines.
-They can capture the time and attention of your readers.
+They can capture your readers’ time and attention.

 You will get more readers with sweetness rather than sourness.